Rare protest against China's Xi Jinping days before Communist Party congress - KTVZ

 “Go on strike, remove dictator and national traitor Xi Jinping,” reads the other.

-CNN cannot independently verify the images, but has geolocated them to Sitong Bridge, an overpass on Beijing’s Third Ring Road in Haidian district.
+CNN cannot independently verify the images and footage, but has geolocated them to Sitong Bridge, an overpass on Beijing’s Third Ring Road in Haidian district.

 When CNN arrived at Sitong Bridge around 3.30 p.m.
 Thursday, no protesters or banners could be seen.
 However, a large number of security personnel were on the overpass and in the vicinity.
 Security personnel were also spotted patrolling every overpass CNN drove by on the Third Ring Road.